-For rating wind and solar power projects, CRISIL Ratings evaluates project, management and operational risks.
+For rating wind and solar power projects, Crisil Ratings evaluates project, management and operational risks.
 Specific factors such as technology risk and panel quality in solar projects are also considered.
 With respect to operational projects, PLF track record, counterparty payment track record, adequacy of cash flows to meet debt obligations and liquidity maintained in the form of DSRA are the key rating drivers.

-For management risk assessment, CRISIL Ratings follows the standard criteria used for all manufacturing companies, which includes evaluating management philosophies, strategies/policies and risk appetite.
-This is available in detail in the CRISIL Ratings publication, 'Rating criteria for manufacturing and services sector companies'.
+For management risk assessment, Crisil Ratings follows the standard criteria used for all manufacturing companies, which includes evaluating management philosophies, strategies/policies and risk appetite.
+This is available in detail in the Crisil Ratings publication, 'Crisil Ratings criteria for manufacturing, trading and corporate services sector'.